nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 title: Contracting is all in the preparation
 ---

 Recently I caught up with an industry colleague for a check-in.
 She's super talented but new to gig work, so was complaining that getting settled in to her new contract had been slow progress because of hardware issues.
-I shared my contracting equipment checklist with her and now I'm also sharing it with you.
+I shared my contracting equipment checklist with her and now I'm also sharing an expanded version with you.

 ### Optimise for zero downtime

 Any time hardware issues arise it is always at a cost.
 Poor tech choices mean it takes longer to solve the client's problem.
 Very poor choices can mean you lose out on pay.
+How do we avoid that?
 Let's start with the basics...<!--excerpt-end-->

 *Please note that **bold type** denotes a specific product recommendation.
-I have only linked to specific products where they're not so well-known.
+I have only linked to products where they're not so well-known; I trust you can find your way to Apple.com.
 None of these links are affiliate links.
 Do let me know any suggestions or feedback on this post.
 Thanks!*

 ### Choosing your devices